Julian-Hochhaus/lmfitxps/docs/index.rst

-.. lmfit-additional-models documentation master file, created by sphinx-quickstart on Fri May 19 12:52:47 2023.
+.. lmfitxps documentation master file, created by sphinx-quickstart on Fri May 19 12:52:47 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.